Documents to help you prepare to migrate your Atlassian Server or Data Center products.

 Adhering to your organization's security requirements is critical to a successful migration.
 For more information about Atlassian's security, privacy, and compliance policies, check out the Atlassian Trust Center.
 At this point, you may want to work with your procurement or security teams to make sure Bitbucket Cloud meets your requirements.
 Learn more about Atlassian Trust Center

 Before deciding to migrate, review any apps and custom integrations you have to determine what you'll need for your Bitbucket Cloud site.
 The Atlassian Marketplace offers a variety of apps and integrations that extend the functionality of Bitbucket Cloud.
-These include free integrations with leading SaaS productivity and collaboration products like Slack and Gmail, and subscription-based licensing of some of your most beloved server apps.
+These include free integrations with leading SaaS productivity and collaboration products like Slack and Gmail, and subscription-based licensing of some of your most beloved Server apps.
 Keep in mind while you're evaluating that while Atlassian’s Cloud and Server products provide the same benefits, they can differ in features and functionality.
 As you evaluate, you may discover that Bitbucket Cloud includes functionality that is fulfilled through an app on Server.
 You may also have in-house or custom-built apps to consider.
 Learn more about the differences in administering Bitbucket Data Center and Cloud

 App data is not typically included when migrating from Bitbucket Server to Bitbucket Cloud.
 Some apps do have the capability to export and import their data but you'll need to check with the app developers or their documentation to confirm if this is possible.